gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ##  AvantSearch
 ---

-Follow these steps to install and configure [AvantSearch]:
+Follow these steps to install and configure the [AvantSearch] plugin:

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `AvantSearch`